This article was updated on September 28th, 2023

 You can take a few steps to keep your dog comfortable if he has a yeast infection.

-1. Bathe him with an oatmeal-based shampoo to soothe the skin.
+1. Bathe the dog with an oatmeal-based shampoo to soothe the skin.

 You can use this gentle shampoo while waiting for a vet appointment.
 Your vet may recommend continuing this shampoo while your dog is treated for yeast, or they may recommend an antifungal shampoo that specifically targets yeast.
-It’s important not to bathe your dog TOO frequently – once every 7-10 days is plenty unless directed otherwise by your vet.
+It’s important not to bathe your dog TOO frequently; once every 10-14 days is plenty, unless directed otherwise by your vet.
 Too frequent bathing can strip the skin of the healthy oils that protect it and worsen things.

 2. Put a cone on your dog.